 We know it can take a long time and it’s not fun lying there with your eyes closed for an hour or two, but opening your eyes does not only interfere with the process, but it can also be dangerous.

 After you get your lashes done, you will receive some indications surrounding the caretaking process.
 Make sure to always respect this advice to make sure the lashes don’t come off or the glue doesn’t get in your eyes.

 Help!
-I Already Have Eyelash Glue In My Eyes!
+I Already Have Eyelash Glue In Eye!

 Okay, let’s say you’ve managed to get eyelash glue in your eyes; what do you do, besides panic?
 Well, first, you need to read the instructions on the glue packet – it will always say what you should do in case it gets in your eyes.

 Usually, you need to wipe away as much as you can and just wash the area with plenty of water.
 You want to clear away as much glue as possible.

 Try to open your eyes and blink from time to time to see if you feel better and if you can see properly.
 If it still doesn’t feel right, apply more water to the area.
 After a while, you should be able to open the eye normally.

 What you should avoid doing in this case is rubbing your eye, having someone blow in it, or applying any sort of creams or eye drops.
 That will only make things worse.